The future of letter deliveries

 Changing customer needs

-Letter volumes have declined from a peak of 20 billion a year in 2004/5 to seven billion in 2022/3.
-In five years time, letter volumes will drop to four billion while parcels continue to grow.
+Letter volumes have declined from a peak of 20 billion a year to 6.7 billion.
+In four years time, letter volumes could drop to 4 billion while parcels continue to grow.

 Rising costs